SmugZombie/BGInfo2/README.md

-# 🖥️ BgInfoClone
+# 🖥️ BgInfo2

-BgInfoClone is a Windows Forms application that overlays custom system and API data onto your desktop wallpaper.
+BgInfo2 is a Windows Forms application that overlays custom system and API data onto your desktop wallpaper.
 Inspired by Sysinternals BGInfo, this version allows draggable, formatted overlays with API integration, text styling, and auto-updating.

 ---